ionos-cloud/cluster-api-provider-ionoscloud/docs/quickstart.md

   of the datacenter where you want to create the Kubernetes cluster.
   * The image can be built via [image-builder](https://github.com/kubernetes-sigs/image-builder)
     * It must be built as a raw QEMU image.
 Refer to the [custom image](./custom-image.md) documentation for more information.
-* clusterctl, which can be installed via the [official documentation](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl).
+* `clusterctl`, which can be installed via the [official documentation](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl).
 * A datacenter in IONOS Cloud where you want to create the Kubernetes cluster.

 ## Quickstart

 ---

-In order to install Cluster API Provider for IONOS Cloud (CAPIC), you need to have a Kubernetes cluster IP and running, and `clusterctl` installed.
+In order to install Cluster API Provider for IONOS Cloud (CAPIC), you need to have a Kubernetes cluster up and running, and `clusterctl` installed.

 ### Case 1: Using a local provider